ferntheplant/fjorn-bear/README.md

 The blog is now hosted via [Bear](https://bearblog.dev/) for its simplicity and ease of use.

-TODO: upgrade to premium to point to fjorn.dev

 ## Writing a new blog post

 TODO: setup script to create new markdown file in `blogs/` with frontmatter filled out.
 Specifically have `make_discoverable: false` to turn off the toast upvote thing.